antonielgomes/dpMDNM/PDIM/README.md

 These values can be used as weights for combining vectors in `orthogonal spaces`.

 ### Code availability
 **PDIM** is written in `Python` and uses `numpy` and `scipy` libraries for calculations.
-The code is free ([PDIM.py](https://github.com/antonielgomes/dpMD/blob/main/PDIM/PDIM.py))for anyone who is interested to optimize it according to their own needs.
+The code is available ([PDIM.py](https://github.com/antonielgomes/dpMD/blob/main/PDIM/PDIM.py)) for those who are interested to optimize it according to their own needs.
 However, a standalone executable is available for [Linux](https://google.com) and [Windows](https://google.com).

-### Cite us!
-If you use PDIM or dpMD, please refer to the following publication:

 ### Usage
-PDIM incorporates variables directly from the command line:
+PDIM reads input variables directly from the command line:
 ```
 ./PDIM.py -p 10 -d 3 -c 10 -t 0.001 -m classical -o n -s exp
 ```